Convicts in Australia: Western Australia

 Although a convict-supported settlement was established in Western Australia from 1826 to 1831, direct transportation of convicts did not begin until 1850.
 It continued until 1868.
 During that period, 9,668 convicts were transported on 43 convict ships.
 The first convicts to arrive were transported to New South Wales, and sent by that colony to King George Sound (Albany) in 1826 to help establish a settlement there.
 At that time the western third of Australia was unclaimed land known as New Holland.
 Fears that France would lay claim to the land prompted the Governor of New South Wales, Ralph Darling, to send Major Edmund Lockyer, with troops and 23 convicts, to establish a settlement at King George Sound.
 Lockyer's party arrived on Christmas Day, 1826.
 A convict presence was maintained at the settlement for over four years.
 On 7 March 1831 control of the settlement was transferred to the Swan River Colony, and the troops and convicts were withdrawn.

-In April 1848, Charles Fitzgerald, Governor of Western Australia, petitioned Britain to send convicts to his state because of labor shortages.
+In April 1848, Charles Fitzgerald, Governor of Western Australia, petitioned Britain to send convicts to his state because of labour shortages.
 Britain rejected sending fixed-term convicts, but offered to send first offenders in the final years of their terms.

 Most convicts in Western Australia spent very little time in prison.
 Those who were stationed at Fremantle were housed in the Convict Establishment, the colony's convict prison, and misbehaviour was punished by stints there.
 The majority, however, were stationed in other parts of the colony.
 Although there was no convict assignment in Western Australia, there was a great demand for public infrastructure throughout the colony, so that many convicts were stationed in remote areas.
 Initially, most offenders were set to work creating infrastructure for the convict system, including the construction of the Convict Establishment itself.

 In 1852 a Convict Depot was built at Albany, but closed 3 years later.
 When shipping increased the Depot was re-opened.
 Most of the convicts had their Ticket-of-Leave and were hired to work by the free settlers.
 Convicts also crewed the pilot boat, rebuilt York Street and Stirling Terrace; and the track from Albany to Perth was made into a good road.
 An Albany newspaper noted their commendable behaviour and wrote, "There were instances in which our free settlers might take an example".

 Western Australia's convict era came to an end with the cessation of penal transportation by Britain.
 In May 1865, the colony was advised of the change in British policy, and told that Britain would send one convict ship in each of the years 1865, 1866, and 1867, after which transportation would cease.
 In accordance with this, the last convict ship to Western Australia, Hougoumont, left Britain in 1867 and arrived in Western Australia on 10 January 1868.